Windover presentation for the Space Coast Chapter of the Florida Master Naturalist Program, May 2017.

 The Latinos Post – New Ruling Extends Protection to Captive Chimps Used in Biomedical Research

-The Latin Post – Beachgoers Beware: Danger Lurking off Florida Coasts
+The Latinos Post – Beachgoers Beware: Danger Lurking off Florida Coasts

 The Body Blog: I See Dead People